 This bill proposes several updates to the Arizona Revised Statutes regarding property tax classifications.
-It introduces new language to define "class one property" under section 42-12001, specifically including properties primarily leased or rented to lodgers for less than thirty days.
-Additionally, it clarifies that properties classified as class one, class two, or class four can be reviewed for a change to class three if they are occupied as a primary residence or by a member of the owner's immediate family.
-The bill also specifies that renewable energy systems will not add value to properties classified under these categories.
+It introduces a new classification for properties primarily leased or rented to lodgers for periods of less than thirty days, designated as class one property under section 42-12001, paragraph 15.
+The bill also clarifies that properties classified as class one, class two, or class four that are occupied as a primary residence or by a member of the owner's immediate family can be reviewed for a change to class three classification.
+Additionally, it specifies that renewable energy systems are to be considered as adding no value to the property for tax purposes.

 Statutes affected: Introduced Version: 42-5075, 42-5076, 42-12001, 42-12054, 42-12056, 32-1121, 45-604, 42-1301, 41-1514.02, 42-5061, 42-5159, 15-1670, 41-1516, 9-463.05, 11-1102, 49-701, 42-5029, 42-5032.01, 42-5032.02, 3-361, 3-262, 42-5008.01, 42-12002, 42-12003, 42-12004, 41-4001, 42-5005, 42-5070, 42-14053, 42-14151, 42-14503, 42-14102, 42-14201, 42-14159, 42-12053, 42-16111